 Perhaps one of the greatest contributions is in the form of their web browser - Chrome.

 Just 10 years ago, Internet Explorer was the one to beat, with almost 90% of the market (1).
 Fast forward to 2016 and Chrome dominated the market with nearly ¾ of internet users using it as their default browser (2).

 Chrome has also taken versioning to the next level.
 While Internet Explorer has taken 22 years to move 11 versions (prior to Edge which has increased the rate at which versions are released), Chrome’s next iteration (due this month) will be it’s 56th.
 With each version it has added new functionality, pushing the limits of what it is possible for a website to do.

 This next version however is one of their most notable.
-As their focus moves towards a safer internet, Google have taken the decision to flag websites running under HTTP (rather than the more secure HTTPS) as insecure.
+As their focus moves towards a safer internet, Google has taken the decision to flag websites running under HTTP (rather than the more secure HTTPS) as insecure.

 Currently it displays these sites in a neutral fashion, neither stating they are secure or insecure.
 A secure page will show a green padlock, and a page running over HTTPS with some form of security issue will be shown a red padlock with a cross through it - to demonstrate that it is potentially unsafe.

 Whilst in most cases, websites that either take payments, or have some form of restricted area have been running under HTTPS for some time, Google has taken this to the next level by basically encouraging all sites to run under the protocol.